deepshrivastava2493-beep/Automated-Scripts/README.md

-setup to run pyhton script
+setup to run python script